Westfield St James Quarter: History

 The retail centre opened on 24 June 2021.

+On 17 June 2022, Forth 1 moved into new radio studios within St James Quarter.

 On 29 September 2022, HRH Princess Royal officially opened the development.

-In October 2025, it was announced that St James Quarter would be rebranded under the Westfield brand in 2026, after Unibail-Rodamco-Westfield (URW) purchased a 25% stake in the shopping centre.
+In October 2025, it was announced that St James Quarter would be rebranded under the Westfield brand in 2026, after Unibail-Rodamco-Westfield (URW) purchased a 25% stake in the shopping centre, they would also take over management duties.

+On 10 September 2026, St James Quarter was rebranded as Westfield St James Quarter.

 Constitute sections

 Retail galleria

 The new shopping centre makes space for 850,000 sqft of retail space, with the neighbouring John Lewis & Partners store being the shopping centre's anchor.
 The retail centre has a capacity of 80 units, alongside an Everyman Cinema and the food hall Bonnie & Wild.
 The W Hotel and Roomzzz Aparthotel opened in 2023.

+A selection of stores in the centre include H Beauty, Zara, Coach, New Balance, Lego, Next, Cos and H&M.

 W Hotel

 W Hotels opened the 12-storey hotel in Winter 2023.

 Transportation

 The development is situated close to Edinburgh Waverley railway station, Edinburgh Bus Station and the Edinburgh Trams stops at St Andrew Square & Picardy Place.
 There are also multiple bus stops close by.